 Cover Type Relevance Why It Matters Typical Limit

 Public Liability Essential Covers damage to a client's property and third-party injury.
-Roofers work at height above occupied buildings where falling tools, debris, and materials can injure people or damage property below.
-Most contracts require this cover. $2M - $10M
+Roofers work at height above occupied buildings where falling tools, debris and materials can injure people or damage property below.
+Nearly every contract demands this cover. $10M - $20M

-Tools & Equipment Essential Covers theft, loss, or damage to your tools and equipment - nail guns, roll formers, scaffolding, safety harnesses, and general hand tools.
+Tools & Equipment Essential Covers theft, loss or damage to your gear - nail guns, metal shears, roll formers, scaffolding, safety harnesses and general hand tools.
 Specialist roofing equipment is expensive to replace, and theft from sites and vehicles is common. $10K - $50K

-Commercial Vehicle Essential Your ute or truck carries tools, materials, and scaffolding between sites.
-Commercial vehicle insurance covers accident damage, theft, and third-party liability.
-Standard personal car insurance does not cover vehicles used primarily for business.
+Commercial Vehicle Essential Your ute or truck carries tools, materials and scaffolding between sites.
+Commercial motor insurance covers collision damage, theft and third-party liability.
+Standard personal car insurance does not cover vehicles used primarily for trade purposes.
 Market or agreed value

-Contract Works Recommended Covers the roofing project itself against damage from storm, vandalism, or accidental damage during installation.
+Contract Works Recommended Covers the roofing project itself against damage from storm, vandalism or accident during installation.
 Protects materials and work in progress.
-Essential for larger re-roofing projects where materials are on site.
+Essential for larger re-roofing projects where significant materials are stored on site.
 Project value

-Business Interruption Recommended Replaces lost income if your business is unable to operate due to an insured event - major equipment theft, vehicle accident, or injury.
+Business Interruption Recommended Replaces lost income when an insured event - major equipment theft, vehicle accident or injury - prevents you from trading.
 Weather delays are not typically covered, but other interruptions may be.
 12 months revenue

-Professional Indemnity Optional Covers claims arising from faulty advice or specification errors - for example, specifying the wrong roofing material for a coastal environment.
-More relevant for roofers who provide design or consultancy services. $250K - $1M
+Professional Indemnity Optional Covers claims arising from faulty advice or specification errors - for example, specifying an unsuitable roofing material for a coastal environment.
+More relevant for roofers who provide design or consultancy services alongside installation. $250K - $1M

 Disclaimer: Cover types and limits shown are general guidance based on typical roofing business needs.
-Your specific requirements depend on your business size, services offered, contract obligations, and risk profile.
+Your specific requirements depend on business size, services offered, contract obligations and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Roofers

-These Australian business insurance providers offer policies suited to roofing businesses.
+These Australian insurers offer policies suited to roofing businesses.

 BizCover